 Beginning in 2017, the Connecticut State Golf Association began a new annual award recognizing competitive excellence.
 The Liz Janangelo Caron Women’s Player of the Year award will henceforth honor Connecticut’s top female amateur golfer.

 The Liz Janangelo Caron Women’s Player of the Year joined the CSGA’s two other Player of the Year awards in 2017, given annually to the best amateur players in Connecticut.
 The Dick Tettelbach Player of the Year award recognizes the state’s top amateur golfer each year, and has been presented annually since 1980.
 In 2007 the CSGA added the Dick Siderowf Senior Player of the Year award, using a points system similar to the Tettelbach award.The Super Senior Player of the Year Award, new for 2020, recognizes the top player in CSGA events over the age of 65.

 During her amateur career, Janangelo Caron captured five consecutive Connecticut Women’s Amateur Championships (1997-2001), three consecutive Connecticut Women’s Open Championships (2003-2005), played on the 2004 U.S. Curtis Cup team, and qualified for three U.S. Women’s Open Championships (2000, 2002, 2003).
-The 2000 Connecticut Female Athlete of the Year, Janangelo Caron captured nine American Junior Golf Association titles, with five of those wins coming in 2001.
+Awarded the 2000 Connecticut Female Athlete of the Year, Janangelo Caron captured nine American Junior Golf Association titles, with five of those wins coming in 2001.

 Coming out of high school Janangelo Caron was the number one ranked junior player in the United States.
 She continued her amateur prominence on the national level as a member of the Duke University Women’s Golf team, where she was a four-time NCAA First Team All American (2003-2006), and helped Duke capture back to back NCAA team titles in 2005 and 2006.
 Individually she claimed seven collegiate titles during her career, and was named the 2003 ACC Freshman of the Year and the 2004 ACC and NCAA player of the Year.